long-blade/Android-Aplication-REST-APIs--Dissertation-/README.md

 # Android Aplication REST APIs (Dissertation)
-This is a complete Tutorial describing a REST application
+This is a complete Tutorial (Dissertation) describing a REST application